twindb/backup/docs/usage.rst

 ~~~~~

 XtraBackup needs to connect to MySQL.
 In ``[mysql]`` section you specify a defaults file with user and password.
+Besides this, You can specify period for MySQL full backup.

 ::

     [mysql]
     mysql_defaults_file=/etc/twindb/my.cnf
+    full_backup=daily

 Encryption
 ~~~~~~~~~~